-The Office of Sex Offender Management (SOM) and the Division of Criminal Justice Services (DCJS) are not endorsing any of the research cited below, nor taking sides on these issues.
+The Division of Criminal Justice Services (DCJS) is not endorsing any of the research cited below, nor taking sides on these issues.
 Instead, we are presenting a balanced summary of what we know (and do not know) concerning these issues.

 Myth: Most sexual offenses are committed by strangers.

 Fact: Most sexual offenses are committed by family members or acquaintances.